 Which leads us to our central point:

-Active listening is actually the first step toward effective listening—a key component of high-level communication that helps practitioners spur progress and accomplish goals.
+Active listening is actually the first step toward effective communication—a key component of high-level interchanges that help spur progress and accomplish goals.

 Here, we’ll look at 2 key parts of activating your listening skills: